What is Child Abuse

 - Witness to Domestic and Family Violence

-Neglect occurs when a parent or caregiver does not provide a child adequate care to meet their basic needs.
-This includes access to adequate food, shelter, medical treatment, supervision and education.
-Unlike other forms of abuse, neglect is an omission rather than a deliberate act.
+Occurs when a parent or caregiver fails to provide a child with the basic necessities of life.
+This may involve a failure to provide a child access to adequate food, shelter, clothing, education, medical intervention, supervision and protection.
+Unlike other forms of child abuse, neglect is an act of omission rather than a deliberate act toward a child.

 Child sexual abuse is any sexual act with a child performed by an adult or an older child.
 Child sexual abuse could include a number of acts, including but not limited to:

 - When an adult, adolescent or older child uses power or authority to engage a child in sexual activity, or to expose a child to sexual activity or materials (e.g. pornographic material).

 - Sexual abuse may involve coercion or threats toward the child.
 An individual may manipulate a child over time into thinking the abuse are acts of love and affection.